TL;DR

 Tuk tuks are seen as a tourist experience.
 Because of that, pricing reflects novelty — not efficiency.
 Drivers often overcharge for longer routes.

-Use them: for short sub-soi rides, and only when you understand the price beforehand.
+Use them: for short sub-soi rides, and only when you agree to the price beforehand.
 Avoid them for cross-city travel.
 Use trains or buses instead.

 4. Bring Cash & Exchange at VASU